Yusuf Indhacade

-Yusuf Mohammed Siad Indhacade, (Yuusuf Maxamed Siyaad "Indhacadde") aka "Inda'ade" (White Eyes) was a Somali islamist and former Minister.
+Yusuf Mohammed Siad Indhacade, (Yuusuf Maxamed Siyaad "Indhacadde") aka "Inda'ade" (White Eyes) is a Somali former Minister.
 In 2011 he was a General in the Somali National Army.
 He hails from the Ayr sub-clan, part of the Habar Gidir, which is a branch of the Hawiye clan.
 For a short period he was Somali Minister of Defence (Somalia).